Using Keywords

 Citation Resources

-Start a new search by clicking on the Clear link to the right of the search bars.
+Start a new search by clicking New Search in the menu at the left of your screen.

 In the first search box, type: is there an association between adolescent bullying victimization and substance abuse?